-Suppose you have exactly $1,000 and want to make an investment in the financial markets in 2017.
+Suppose you have exactly $1,000 and want to make an investment in the financial markets.
 Determining how to invest your money is an important decision.

 Buy Hedge Funds

 Hedge fund managers try to outsmart the markets in order to justify high management fees.
 Unfortunately, they’ve been generally unsuccessful in recent years.
 Warren Buffett made a well-publicized bet as to which would appreciate faster over 10 years—a basket of mutual funds or an index fund that just tracks the market—and the index fund won.

 Note: to buy hedge funds directly you need to be an “accredited investor” with a high net worth.
 Requirements for hedged mutual funds are much less stringent.
 But just because you can buy them doesn’t mean you should.

 Give your money to a paid advisor or full-commission broker

 An advisor will charge you a fee, or a commission, sometimes both, to manage your cash.
 And they may make investments that are in their best interests, instead of yours, because they pay high commissions or are promoted by their companies.
 Plus by going this route, instead of doing your own research, you’ve lost money before you even get started.
 Fortunately you’re not likely to find an advisor who will take you on for $1000.

 Maybe it’s unfair to rate this traditionally conservative strategy as a bad investment on our list.
 But the fact is, at today’s returns, you’re almost guaranteed to lose money.

 If inflation is 2% and your CD pays at best 1.5%, it isn’t hard to figure out that you’ll be in worse shape when it matures.